kiwipom/ktor-wiki/Application.md

 asynchronously, `ApplicationCall` also represents the logical execution context with `Attributes` to pass data between various parts of the pipeline.

 Installing interceptor into pipeline is the primary method to alter the processing of an `ApplicationCall`.
-Nearly all Ktor [Features](Features) of Ktor are interceptors that perform various operations in different phases of the application call processing.
+Nearly all Ktor [Features](Features) are interceptors that perform various operations in different phases of the application call processing.

 ```kotlin